raeenh2002/Spades/README.md

 ### How do I get set up? ###

-* Summary of set up: You just need the war file along with your categorized data files.
-Extract the war file to the location of your server.
-Also copy the data (data and survey folders) to the location of the server.
+* **Summary of set up**: You just need the war file along with the categorized data files.
+Extract the war file to your server.
+Also copy the data (data and survey folders) to the server.
+Now when you run the URL to the location you extracted the war file, the chart will be generated (after some time depending on your data).

-* Configuration: When the war contents and the data are correctly placed, just go to the url of where the file is located (For Tomcat it would be localhost:8080/Spades).
-If you want to have the option of hiding labels and/or prompts in the chart, simply pass the parameter "label" and "prompt" in the URL (localhost:8080/Spades/index.jsp?label=n&prompt=n).
-If you don't want to show either of them, simply change the "n"s in the url to "y".
-* Database configuration: Put the "data" and "survey" folders in the server's working directory.
+* **Detailed setup**: Using an application server is necessary (Tomcat is recommended)

+1. Put the war file in the **webapps** folder of where your application server (Tomcat) is installed.

+2. Run Tomcat (start the server) - It will automatically extract the war file in that folder.

+   * If not, manually extract the war file contents to that folder (using winrar or winzip)

+3. Copy the **data** and **survey** folder containing your data to root folder of which your application server (Tomcat) is installed.

+4. Go to the URL of which the war file is located using a browser (for Tomcat it will be **localhost:8080/Spades**).
+After a few minutes (depending on the size of your data), the chart will be drawn.

+5. For enabling and disabling labels and prompts simply use **Y** or **N** following that URL (localhost:8080/Spades/index.jsp?label=Y&prompt=Y).
+Y is for Yes and N is for No.

+6. For printing simply print the webpage.